valist-io/valist/docs/access-control.md

 ### CLI

-The valist CLI leverages the [keytar library](https://www.npmjs.com/package/keytar) for secure storage of keys in the devices keystore.
+The Valist CLI leverages the [keytar](https://www.npmjs.com/package/keytar) library for secure, cross-platform storage of keys in the device's keystore.

 ### Web

-In browser, the valist relay frontend interacts with `MetaMask` for key management.
+In browser, the Valist relay frontend interacts with `MetaMask`, `WalletConnect` and/or `Magic` for key management.